xuming1212/ELLI/README.md

 ACCESS
 RELLI is 16.7 GB in total, the corresponding zip. file excess 12GB.
-So we upload it on Baiduyun
+So we upload it on Baidu Netdisk
 Link:   https://pan.baidu.com/s/1_7-gsBux3TllNhjrqN3EoA
 Password：ftrr
 Please feel free to contact me at xuming_ouc@163.com if there is any problem.